-This fuse is installed only if an internal battery is included.
+This fuse is installed only if an optional external removable battery pack is included.
 A 5x20 mm fuse is located inside the fuse holder.
 This time-delay fuse, with a rating of 10 amps, 250 Volts, limits Battery power to the unit.